recampbell/enrollio/DEVELOPER_NOTES.markdown

 Some steps need to be taken before running Enrollio:

+# Configuration

+You will want to change some of the things in your Config.groovy before running Enrollio.

+grails.serverURL is currently hard-coded to "http://enrollio.org".
+You will want to change this.

+# Compile App

+> grails compile

+# Compile Error

+If you receive the following error when running grails compile:

+  Error executing script TestApp: : java.lang.NoClassDefFoundError:
+  Lcom/gargoylesoftware/htmlunit/html/HTMLParser$HtmlUnitDOMBuilder;

+Then, just run the compile again!

 ## You might want to increase permgen size on your JVM

 This will avoid permgen out-of-memory errors when running the tests.